steeju/hello-world/README.md

 # hello-world
 Tutorial of how to use GitHub.
-Just another repository
+Just another repository.